Article written by Elisa - Travel Writer & Local in France

 The Plateau of Valensole is famous for its photogenic lavender fields.
 Located at a low altitude, the lavender here blooms earlier than in other areas.

-Each year is different depending on the weather conditions in the spring, but around mid-June / late June is usually a good time.
-The first weekend of July is usually the best time to visit these lavender fields.
+Each year is different depending on the weather conditions in the spring, but from mid-June to the beginning of July is usually a good time.
+We think, however, that the first weekend of July is generally the best time to visit these lavender fields.

-For the most beautiful places to take pictures of Lavender in Valensole, check out our Lavender Guide which comes with a map and our best tips.
+For the most beautiful places to take pictures of Lavender in Valensole, check out our Lavender Fields Guide, which comes with a map and our best tips.

-The second day of this Gorges du Verdon road trip is dedicated to exploring the turquoise lakes of this area.
-Esparron de Verdon, and Lac Quinson de Verdon, are two small lakes with absolutely no crowds perfect for a dip and some beautiful shots.
+The third day of this Aix-en-Provence to Gorges du Verdon road trip is dedicated to exploring this area’s turquoise lakes.
+Lac Esparron de Verdon, and Lac Quinson de Verdon, are two small lakes with absolutely no crowds, perfect for a dip and some beautiful photos.

-Lac de Sainte-Croix is the main lake in the area, and a good place for a bath and a couple of hours of relaxation on the beach.
+Lac de Sainte-Croix is the main lake in the area and a good place for a dip and a couple of hours of relaxation on the shore.
 This is (in our opinion) the most beautiful lake and also where we found the best, cleanest water.
 This lake is very popular amongst families with kids.

-After Lac Sainte-Croix-du-Verdon, visit the perched village of Moustiers-Sainte-Marie, one of the prettiest villages of Provence, and listed since 1981 as one of the “most beautiful villages of France”.
-Explore its 12th-century church and chapels but also the medieval ramparts and the little provençal squares adorned with stone fountains.
+After Lac Sainte-Croix-du-Verdon, visit the hilltop village of Moustiers-Sainte-Marie, one of the prettiest villages of Provence, and has been listed since 1981 as one of the “Most Beautiful Villages of France.”
+Explore its 12th-century church and chapels, the medieval ramparts, and the little Provencal squares adorned with stone fountains.

-Then head to the village of Aiguines where you can stay for the next two nights.
-The Hotel du Vieux Château, located in the village’s main square, is a great option.
+Then head to the village of Aiguines, where you will stay for the next two nights.
+The hotel Le Vieux Château, located in the village’s main square, is a great option.

-After a sunrise coffee from the balcony of the local boulangerie, we leave Aiguines to the Gorges du Verdon National Park where we have booked a kayak for half day.
+After a sunrise coffee from the local boulangerie’s balcony, leave Aiguines to go to the Gorges du Verdon National Park for a half or full day exploring this wonderful area.

-Drive down to the gorges on an epic scenic route (Route des Crêtes) without the crowds and forget that you are in France for a little while.
+Drive down to the gorges on an epic scenic route (Route des Crêtes) and forget your cares for a while – there are no crowds here, and the peace is incredible.

-While most of the Gorges du Verdon territory can be covered on foot, another part is only explored from the water, with plenty of opportunities for boat and kayak hire.
+While most of the Gorges du Verdon territory can be covered on foot, another part is only explored from the water, with plenty of boat and kayak hire opportunities.
 These summer aquatic activities are mainly concentrated in the lower gorges.

 TIP: During the high season, it is recommended to book kayaks or electric boats at least one week in advance!

-Kayaking along the Gorges du Verdon is one of the top things to do in France so we could not miss that!
-Booking only 2 days in advance, we did not have much choice and we were very lucky to find a kayak available at the nautical base Location Nautic, by the Lac de Quinson in Montmeyan, so that’s where we headed.
+Kayaking along the Gorges du Verdon is one of the top things to do in France, so don’t miss it!
+Booking only two days in advance, we didn’t have much choice, and we were fortunate to find a kayak available at the nautical base Location Nautic, by the Lac de Quinson in Montmeyan, so that’s where we headed.

-This 9 km itinerary in Verdon’s lower gorges goes from Lac de Quinson to Lac d’Esparron and it can be done by kayak or on an electric boat.
-The water here is calm and goes through 60-meter high cliffs and turquoise waters.
-We did a part of the itinerary by kayak and it was a wonderful experience.
+This 9 km itinerary in Verdon’s lower gorges goes from Lac de Quinson to Lac d’Esparron, and it can be done by kayak or on a self-drive electric boat.
+The turquoise waters here are calm, and the route goes through gorges surrounded by 60-meter-high cliffs.
+Because the kayak /boat pick up and drop off is in the same place, we only did a part of the itinerary by kayak, and it was a wonderful experience.

-In the afternoon you can decide to spend a couple of relaxing hours by the lake or – like we did – spend some time in Aiguines to visit the village before dinner.
+In the afternoon you can decide to spend a couple of relaxing hours by the lake or – as we did – spend some time in Aiguines to visit the village before dinner.

-The perched village of Aiguines is very pretty and, definitely less touristy than its neighbor Moustiers.
-This is a great opportunity to get a taste of local life in Provence, especially in the evening around its main square.
+The hilltop village of Aiguines is charming and significantly less touristy than its neighbor Moustiers-Sainte-Marie.
+This is an excellent opportunity to get a taste of local life in Provence, especially in the evening around its main square.

-Aiguines has a couple of belvederes with awesome views of Lac de Sainte-Croix, especially at sunset.
-Have dinner at the lively Place de la Fontaine, with its four-gun fountain and a cylindrical campanile square belfry.
+Aiguines has a couple of lookout areas with incredible views of Lac de Sainte-Croix, especially at sunset.
+Have dinner at the lively Place de la Fontaine, with its beautiful stone fountain and a cylindrical campanile square belfry.

 So, what are you waiting for?
-Book your south of France road trip today!
+Book your Gorges du Verdon road trip today!